Leeds mum ,34, died of cervical cancer after missing just one smear test

 She fell ill again at the end of May and in July it was confirmed the cancer had spread.

-"Alex missed one cervical smear in 2015, which cost her her life.
-She used to tell women not to put off going for cervical screening."
+Mr Walker said: “Alex missed one cervical smear in 2015, which cost her life.
+She would wish people would learn from her and not put off going for cervical screening.”

 NHS chiefs have raised concerns that the take-up rate of smear tests among women is at a 20-year low.